lucduempelmann/thorlabs_lcc2415/README.md

 **Information on Usage**

-I have used two different LCC2415 without any issues.
-The script includes several basic functions, adapted from the C++ code (see LCC2415_Api.h) provided by Thorlabs (see reference).
+Two different LCC2415 were used without any issues. control_LCC.py includes the most important functions, adapted from the C++ code (see LCC2415_Api.h) provided by Thorlabs (see reference).
 More functions can be included.
 To my knowledge the script is not directly compatible to other LC retarders.

 **Known Issue**